Travel Tips, Packing Recommendations, Rules of the Road

 Help maintain the tour vehicle

 Guests can snack or drink sodas or coffee to go on the road but no chocolate, greasy foods such as chips or ice cream or so-called “messy” coffee drinks (frappes, Starbucks creations with lots of cream and so on) will be consumed in the vehicles.
 Wait for your driver before pulling luggage from the rear compartment.
 Only James operates the rear hatch of the tour van.
-And, valets at hotels are prohibited from removing luggage unsupervised because valets are not always careful.
+And, valets at hotels are prohibited from removing luggage unsupervised because valets are not careful.
+They love dragging bags across my bumper – eek!

 Who doesn’t love a lovely, sticky dessert?
 Enjoy yours but please, not inside the tour vehicle.